2nthony/2nthony/README.md

 </center>

-I'm JC(AKA evillt), as a front-end developer.
+I'm Anthony(AKA evillt), as a front-end developer.

 I build apps and tools: